 6. SKINS Active Compression Socks

-SKINS Active Compression socks utilize unique fabrics, flatlock stitching details, and specific construction to help you feel comfortable as you improve your performance.
-If you want targeted calf muscle support with the maximum comfort, these socks will help to increase blood flow and oxygen delivery to the working muscles, meaning you can train harder and get a better result!
+SKINS Active Compression socks utilize unique fabrics and flatlock stitching details to help you feel comfortable as you improve your performance.
+If you want targeted calf muscle support with the maximum comfort, these socks will help to increase blood flow and oxygen delivery to the working muscles, meaning you can train harder and get a better result.

-The targeted muscle support is designed to prevent muscle vibration and oscillation, as this helps to reduce your risk of injury and assists in the recovery process, leaving you with less post-exercise muscle soreness.
-These socks are designed to be breathable as well as temperature and moisture regulated, giving you the greatest benefit and comfort in your runs.
+The targeted muscle support is designed to prevent muscle vibration and oscillation.
+It is these motions that lead to fatigue and injury, so reducing them helps with both endurance and the recovery process.
+These socks are designed to be breathable as well as temperature- and moisture-regulated, giving you the greatest benefit and comfort in your runs.

 - Fit well and effective during run and recovery